 I think Thailand is a beautiful country, but I realize more and more than many Thai people are just selfish and don't give a shit about others.

 Example?
-Recently in Chiang Mai, someone jumped from a reported 4th floor in an attempt to kill herself, or at least to draw attention to her plight.
-A response in Thailand was: let them do it in silence.
+Recently, someone in Chiang Mai jumped from what is believed to be the 4th floor in an attempt to kill herself, or at least to draw attention to her plight.
+A reaction in Thailand was: let them do that in silence.

 Another example: A farang in Chiang Mai, suffering from HIV, has died.
-That was a reason for a Thai to be very cheerful about it.
-Cleaned up a farang who was also infected with HIV.
+That was reason for a Thai to be very happy about it.
+Cleaned up a farang that was also HIV infected.

 I feel morally obligated to go back to Chiang Mai again, and I will gladly do so, but after that I will look for another destination.
 My love for Thai has cooled down considerably.